Augustus Frederic Christopher Kollmann

-Augustus Frederic Christopher Kollmann (21 March 1756 – 19 April 1829) was a German-born composer and musical theorist.
+Augustus Frederic Christopher Kollmann (21 March 1756 – 19 April 1829) was a German-born composer and musical theorist who lived and worked in England from 1782 until his death.
+He has been called "The First Apostle of Bach in England".

 Life

 Augustus Frederic Christopher Kollmann was born in Engelbostel, near Hanover on 21 March 1756.

 His father was an organist and schoolmaster.

 His brother George Christoph became a well-known organist at Hamburg.

 He studied for two years in the second class of the Hannover Lyceum between about 1770 and 1772.

 In 1772 he moved up to the first class of the Lyceum.

 He was taught by Johann Christian Böttner (1731–1800), from Thuringia, who inspired him with a love of Bach.

 In 1779 he was admitted to an academy for schoolmasters, where he learned a systematic method of teaching that he applied afterwards when acting as a musical tutor.

 In 1781 he was appointed organist and schoolmaster at the Protestant convent, or school for noble ladies, at Lüne.

 In 1782 Kollmann moved to England.

 On 17 September 1782 he began work at the Royal German Chapel in London.

 He was given the position of chapel-keeper of the German Chapel on 9 April 1784, and was to remain in this position for the rest of his life.

 King George III presented a chamber organ to the chapel in 1792, and Kollmann played this instrument as "clerk" of the chapel until his death.

 When there was a fire in the palace in 1809, he is said to have physically prevented the firemen from entering the chapel to destroy it.

 Kollmann seems to have been a founding member of the New Musical Fund, established on 16 April 1786.

 He served as a member of the fund for the remainder of his life.

 Kollmann died in London on 19 April 1829.
 He was succeeded by his son George Augustus Kollmann and his daughter Johanna Sophia Kollmann who died in 1849.

 His obituary in the Literary Gazette said: "No one could be more esteemed by all who knew him, through the course of a long life, than was this distinguished author.
 His memory, however, will live in his works, which may be designated as the Encyclopedia of Musical Science."